apache/nuttx/Documentation/introduction/detailed_support.rst

    Alexander Vasiljev.
 Alexander also contributed an LPC43xx AES driver available in NuttX-7.16.

-|

 **Driver Status**.

--  **NuttX-6.20** Several drivers have been copied from the related LPC17xx port but require integration into the LPC43xx: ADC, DAC, GPDMA, I2C, SPI, and SSP.
+-  **NuttX-6.20** Several drivers have been copied from the related GPDMA, I2C, SPI, and SSP.
 The registers for these blocks are the same in both the LPC43xx and the LPC17xx and they should integrate into the LPC43xx very easily by simply adapting the clocking and pin